ombhd/Cleaner_42/README.md

 # Cleaner_42

-**Cleaner_42** This is a script which install the `cclean` command, it's cleaning the Trash and 42 cache files from Library directory and from the home directory
+**Cleaner_42** This is a script which install the `cclean` command, it's cleaning the Trash and 42 cache files from Library directory and from the home directory, plus some of Chrome, VSCode and Discord Caches.

 ## How to use ?